Lockheed Martin (NYSE:LMT) Posts Earnings Results, Beats Estimates By $0.35 EPS

-Lockheed Martin (NYSE:LMT – Get Rating) released its quarterly earnings data on Monday.
-The aerospace company reported $6.43 EPS for the quarter, topping analysts’ consensus estimates of $6.08 by $0.35, RTT News reports.
+Lockheed Martin (NYSE:LMT – Get Rating) posted its quarterly earnings results on Monday.
+The aerospace company reported $6.43 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $6.08 by $0.35, RTT News reports.
 Lockheed Martin had a net margin of 8.69% and a return on equity of 68.01%.
-The company had revenue of $15.13 billion during the quarter, compared to the consensus estimate of $15.01 billion.
-During the same period last year, the firm earned $6.44 EPS.
-The firm’s revenue for the quarter was up 1.1% compared to the same quarter last year.
+The business had revenue of $15.13 billion during the quarter, compared to analyst estimates of $15.01 billion.
+During the same period in the prior year, the firm earned $6.44 earnings per share.
+The firm’s revenue was up 1.1% compared to the same quarter last year.

 Lockheed Martin Stock Performance